 01

-Every game begins with one Driver, one Vehicle, and a forty-card deck built around the pace and pressure you want to create.
+Each player starts with one Driver, one Vehicle, and a forty-card deck built from Fuel, Items, and Utilities.

 02